 Note: Make sure you already connected the projector to your wired network using the LAN port.

-- 1. Turn on the projector. - 2.
-Press the Menu button.
+- 1. Turn on the projector.

+- 2. Press the Menu button.

-3. Select the Network menu and press Enter.
+- 3. Select the Network menu and press Enter.

+4. Select Network Configuration and press Enter.